 Where: Various locations

-What: Bibi’s is a chain of cafes serving fresh and filling salads made in-house every day.
+What: Bibi’s is a popular lunch spot serving fresh and filling salads made in-house every day.
 They only make what they need, which means they can sell out if you don’t get down there fast!
-Choose a small or large box, then fill it with a selection of your favourite salads that day – including hummus, grains, veg and dressings.
+Choose if you'd like to eat in or takeaway, then fill your very own box with a selection of your favourite salads that day – including hummus, grains, veg and dressings.
+All dishes are naturally vegan, while hot dishes are made using Bibi's family recipes, from charcoal-roasted chicken with honey and cajun, to spicy meatballs with tomato sauce.

 What: Daylesford Organic has many strings to its bow, from a deli and recipe boxes to a cookery school and wellness spa.
 You can also find a handful of its farm shops across London serving freshly baked goods, wholesome mains and nutritious salads.
 Some sites offer takeaway only, while others boast a cafe with a full sit-down menu, but you can always count on it to offer a daily salad or two if that’s what you’re craving.